Video Surveillance Systems (CCTV) Guidance

-This code of practice provides recommendations for the maintenance of CCTV surveillance systems used in all security applications.
-It should be used to supplement CCTV surveillance systems installed and maintained in accordance with published standards.
+This code of practice provides recommendations for the maintenance of video surveillance systems used in security applications.
+It has been utilised by many organisations to implement a maintenance programme to video surveillance systems installed in accordance with recognised standards.

 (Only available as hardcopy)

-This handbook has been designed to accompany the installation of any CCTV surveillance system.
+This handbook has been designed to accompany the installation of any video surveillance system.
 It contains guidance for customers on the management of their system.

 A technical guide for installers and specifiers.
 This guide, developed with industry partners, gives a technical explanation of the way CCTV systems can be graded under the BS EN 62676 series of standards.
 It is intended for installers, integrators and specifiers.
 The guide explains how grading works and how its use can be documented.